amaxwell/tlutility/index.md

 ## Support
 If you have a bug report or feature suggestion, please use the issue tracker (Issues tab on this page).
 There is also a [Mailing List](http://tug.org/mailman/listinfo/tlu) dedicated to discussion of TeX Live Utility where you can post questions, comments, or discuss ideas for development.
 Subscription isn't required if you just have a question; you can [email](mailto:tlu@tug.org) us directly.

+## Beta Testing
+There is usually a beta release available on the [Releases Page](https://github.com/amaxwell/tlutility/releases) which is more recent than the latest official release.
+These are likely to have bugs, so any testing and feedback is appreciated.

 ## License
 TeX Live Utility is free software, and released under the [BSD License](License.html)